windowxia/rinex/README.md

 Contributions
 =============

-Contributions are welcomed, do not hesitate to open new issues and submit Pull Requests through Github.

-If you want to take part in active developments, check out our [contribution guidelines and hints](CONTRIBUTING.md) to navigate this library quicker.
+[Contribution guidelines and hints](CONTRIBUTING.md) will help you navigate this toolbox quicker.